jingyangcarl/LumiNet/README.md

 # LumiNet
 [CVPR 2025] LumiNet: Latent Intrinsics Meets Diffusion Models for Indoor Scene Relighting

+🚨 **Erratum (Sept.
+2025):** The results in Table 1 have been corrected after fixing a data normalization bug, which aligns with the Latent-Intrinsics evaluation code.
+Please refer to the updated paper if you want to use the correct number for LumiNet and RGB2X.
+The paper's core contributions, qualitative results, and user study are unaffected.
+We thank the Sony PlayStation team for reporting this.
+Add new Table 1 and Table 2 with captions

+🆕 **Update (Sept.
+2025):** We incorporate a lightweight bypass decoder, which replaces the original SD decoder to improve identity preservation.
+This module is orthogonal to the original LumiNet weights.
+The originally released LumiNet weights (March 2025) are still valid and will not be affected.

 ## News
 [Apr.
 2025] Inference code and model are released!